Currency:USD $

 2. Install helpful add-ons such as DBM or Big Wigs.

-3. Learn basic dungeon mechanics and ensure you understand your class rotation.
+3. Learn basic dungeon mechanics and study your class rotation.

 4. Avoid standing in harmful areas and focus on improving your gameplay awareness.